 - ultrasound of the liver

-If your diagnosis cannot be confirmed through these tests, your doctor may order a liver biopsy.
-A liver biopsy is an invasive procedure that requires your doctor to remove a tissue sample from the liver.
-A liver biopsy will show if you have liver disease.
-This test will also show whether or not you have alcoholic hepatitis.
+Your doctor may order a liver biopsy if needed to confirm a diagnosis of alcoholic hepatitis.
+A liver biopsy is an invasive procedure with certain inherent risks.
+It requires your doctor to remove a tissue sample from the liver.
+A liver biopsy will show the severity and type of liver disease.

-If your liver is severely damaged, your doctor may recommend a liver transplant.
-To qualify for a transplant, you must demonstrate that you will not continue drinking if you receive a new liver.
-You will also need to abstain from alcohol for at least six months.
-In some cases, you may be required to seek counseling as well.
+Your doctor may recommend a liver transplant if your liver is severely damaged.
+To qualify for a transplant, you must demonstrate that you won’t continue drinking if you receive a new liver.
+You’ll also need to abstain from alcohol for at least six months prior to the transplant.
+In some cases, you may need to seek counseling as well.

-Your outlook will be based on the severity of your symptoms and the amount of damage that has occurred to your liver.
-Your outlook also depends on whether you are able to stop drinking.
-If your symptoms are mild and you stop drinking, your prognosis is typically good.
+Your outlook depends on the severity of your symptoms and the amount of damage to your liver.
+It also depends on whether you stop drinking.
+If your symptoms are mild and you stop drinking, your outlook is often good.

 Published By: Healthline Networks, Inc.